Journeys Builder Overview

 Once you edit a journey:

-1. A Review Changes section appears at the bottom of the screen.
+1. A Save in Development button appears at the top of the screen.

 2. You can review and save your updates in the current (lowest) environment.

-3. After saving, you’ll be redirected to the Client Details screen.
+3. After saving, you’ll be redirected to the Journeys screen.

 Propagating to Other Environments

-After saving changes in the lowest environment (e.g., Development), a red dot appears next to the next pipeline environment tab (e.g., Production) to indicate pending changes.
+After saving changes in the lowest environment (e.g., Development), if you visit a higher environment (e.g., Production) for Journeys, a notification appears to indicate pending changes.
+The message will be "Journey Configuration out of Sync".

 To propagate:

-After saving updates to any journey, you can test it directly from the Client Details screen.
+After saving updates to your journey, you can test it directly from your Application Details screen.

 • This opens a live preview that reflects the most recent changes in the current environment.